The ozone layer is slowly healing, hole will mend by 2066, UN report finds

 The two chief chemicals that munch away at ozone are in lower levels in the atmosphere, said Newman, chief Earth scientist at NASA’s Goddard Space Flight Center.
 Chlorine levels are down 11.5% since they peaked in 1993 and bromine, which is more efficient at eating ozone but is at lower levels in the air, dropped 14.5% since its 1999 peak, the report said.

-That bromine and chlorine levels “stopped growing and is coming down is a real testament to the effectiveness of the Montreal Protocol,” Newman said.
+That bromine and chlorine levels “stopped growing and are coming down is a real testament to the effectiveness of the Montreal Protocol,” Newman said.

 Decades ago, people could go into a store and buy a can of refrigerants that eat away at the ozone, punch a hole in it and pollute the atmosphere, Fahey said.
 Now, not only are the substances banned but they are no longer much in people’s homes or cars, replaced by cleaner chemicals.